ME369P/robot_generator/README.md

 ```

 ## Application demo
-Launch the simulation with your customized robot (only supports robots with revolute joints for now).
+Launch the simulation with your customized robot with just revolute joints.
 ```
 roslaunch robot_generator simulation.launch
 ```